rjdeliveryomaha/courierinvoice/extras/includes/README.md

 ---

-Providing your basic Courier Invoice configuration options is necessary when using the CommonFunctions class without a session.
+Providing your basic Courier Invoice configuration options is necessary when using the these classes without a session, for example, when offering a public delivery price calculator.
 An example is provided at the end of [api_config.php](https://github.com/rjdeliveryomaha/courierinvoice/blob/master/extras/includes/api_config.php).

 ---